illuzn/esphome-april-soil-moisture-sensor/README.md

 # ESPhome for April Soil Moisture Sensor

-This repository is an ESPHome configuration for the [April Soil Moisture Sensor](https://wiki.aprbrother.com/en/april_soil_moisture_sensor.html)
+This repository is an ESPHome configuration for the [April Soil Moisture Sensor](https://wiki.aprbrother.com/en/april_soil_moisture_sensor.html).
+This is primarily designed to work with HomeAssistant; however with a little tweaking it can report anywhere that ESPHome is able to report.

 ## Goals